 - Returning to the University within 30 days, any reimbursement or payment issued by the University which subsequently results in a refund to the individual.

-About CSU Stanislaus Delegated Authority for Financial Transactions
+About Stanislaus State Delegated Authority for Financial Transactions

 Number of Signatures Required by Financial Services